 - Such an area of work involves a nexus of requirements with an addition to an artistic focus.

-- Technical knowledge, in the field of study of optics, processing of the film, electronics of the equipment that is used
+- Technical knowledge, in the field of , processing of the film, electronics of the equipment that is used

 - Knowledge of the use of digital tools and computers is required.

 It is the culmination of art and science which gives a pathway for individuals who are best at both.